 Eating Smaller Meals More Frequently

 If you’re experiencing loss of appetite, it can be difficult to try to eat enough food in one sitting.
 Instead, try to eat small meals more frequently throughout the day.
-This will help curb your appetite while also ensuring that you’re still cooking and eating enough food.
+This will help curb your appetite while ensuring you’re still cooking and eating enough food.

 Increasing Physical Activity